Mirror (1975 film): Casting

 Initially, Tarkovsky considered Alla Demidova and Swedish actress Bibi Andersson for the role of the mother.
 In the end, he chose Margarita Terekhova.

 Filming

 Principal photography began in July 1973 and ended in March 1974.
 Outdoor scenes were shot in Tutshkovo, near Moscow, and indoor scenes were shot at the Mosfilm studio.
+The country house in the film was based on photographs of the house where Tarkovsky grew up.
 The film's naturalist style required Terekhova to forego makeup.